 Test Different Types of Content

-If you want to get the maximum out of Instagram, at first you must use every single of the above mentioned features to test and see which one works best with your targeted audience.
+If you want to get the maximum out of Instagram, at first you must use every single of the above-mentioned features to test and see which one works best with your right audience.

 On top of you seeing which type of content performs the best for your target audience, Instagram’s algorithm likes when you use every single feature they have and it might promote your content even more.
 It’s a win-win situation.

-Here is a little hint from us: make sure to use every new feature that Instagram rolls out as soon as possible.
-That’s because Instagram wants to test their new features and promote them as much as possible, so the people who use these features get their content promoted too.
+Here is a little hint: make sure to use every new feature that Instagram rolls out as soon as possible.
+That’s because Instagram wants to test its new features and promote them as much as possible, so the people who use these features get their content promoted too.

-For example, if you host a 60 minute live stream on your page, you can later create a 5 minute IGTV video talking about the most important stuff that you mentioned on the live stream.
-Afterwards, you can segment this IGTV video in easily digestible 15 seconds clips that you can post on your Story, Reels, or both.
+For example, if you host a 60-minute live stream on your page, you can later create a 5-minute IGTV video talking about the most important stuff that you mentioned on the live stream.
+Afterward, you can segment this IGTV video into easily digestible 15 seconds clips that you can post on your Story, Reels, or both.